Leadership InsightsGet Email Updates

 When it comes to advancing women leaders, we know that there are more educated and driven women entering the workforce today than ever before, yet most organizations still struggle with retaining and developing their women leaders.
 The time to change this trend and see the impact of gender parity in leadership is now, and organizations like Kaiser Permanente are ahead of the game and already making major strides to level the playing field for women.

 How can we rise to the challenge of gender parity at our organization?
-How are leading organizations working to attract, advance, and retain high-performing women leaders?
+How are leading organizations working to attract, advance and retain high-performing women leaders?

 In our latest webinar, we tackled these questions as Linkage’s Vice President of Consulting, Susie Kelleher, sat down with Ije-Enu Nwosu, Executive Director of Impact Spending at Kaiser Permanente, for a candid conversation on the advancement of women in the workplace.
-As an organization we’ve partnered with, Kaiser Permanente is rising towards this important challenge, and thanks to their internal commitment and passion surrounding this cause, they are well on their way towards making gender parity their reality.
+As an organization we’ve partnered with, Kaiser Permanente is rising toward this important challenge, and thanks to their internal commitment and passion surrounding this cause, they are well on their way toward making gender parity their reality.

-Ije began the conversation by sharing the staggering statistic that in the health care industry, “generally 80% of the roles in health care are occupied by women, however, only 20% of the executive positions in health care belong to women”.
-At Kaiser Permanente, 40% of their executive positions are held by women, and even though they have a much higher level of gender parity than other organizations in the industry, they admit that they still have work to do.
+Ije began the conversation by sharing the staggering statistic that in the health care industry, “generally 80% of the roles in health care are occupied by women, however, only 20% of the executive positions in health care belong to women.”
+At Kaiser Permanente, 40% of their executive positions are held by women, and even though they have a much higher level of gender parity than other organizations in the industry, they admit they still have work to do.